matthew-lowery/ML_Stanford/README.md

 ### ex5
 implement linear regression (w/ polynomial features added), using it to study models with different bias-variance properties from learning curves & what not

+### ex6
+using SVMs to build a spam email classifier